-nelative Humidity, Evaporation and Wind Movement.
-These three factors are of lesser importance than the preceding ones.
-However, the amount of wind movement in a given period has an important effect on evaporation, the amount of soil movement, and the physical condition of crops during certain seasons of the year. wind movement is measured in miles of air movement past a given point in a twentyfour hour period, by means of a three-cup anemometer.
+Relative Humidity, Evaporation and Wind Movement: These three factors are of lesser importance than the preceding ones.
+However, the amount of wind movement in a given period has an important effect on evaporation, the amount of soil movement, and the physical condition of crops during certain seasons of the year.
+Wind movement is measured in miles of air movement past a given point in a twenty-four hour period, by means of a three-cup anemometer.
 Maximum and true velocities are not readily measured by the instruments available at the station.
 Relative humidity is measured by means of suitably mounted wet and dry bulb thermometers, which are collectively known as a sling psychrometer.
 Humidity is an important factor in the comfort of humans and indirectly affects plant growth.
-In semi-aria regions such as ours, the effect of low humidity and hot winds often results in failure of fruits and vegetables to bear because of damage from the hot, ary air.
-Evaporation is measured from a free-water surface in thousandths of inches, and is an important observation in relation to storage of water in open reservoirs, the amount of runoff expected in mountainous areas and the amount of rainfall stored in swamerfallow.
+In semi-arid regions such as ours, the effect of law humidity and hot winds often results in failure of fruits and vegetables to bear because of damage from the hot, dry air.
+Evaporation is measured from a free-water surface in hundredths of inches, and is an important observation in relation to storage of water in open reservoirs, the amount of runoff expected in mountainous areas and the amount of rainfall stored in summerfallow.
 Until recently, evaporation from natural land surfaces has defied measurement and the evaporation tank has remained the common method of measuring this type of water loss.

-CERDAL INVESTIGATIONS
+CEREAL INVESTIGATIONS

 Many winter and spring cereal varieties are tested each year at this station, some old and others new.
-The standard procedure is to test a new variety in a rod row against standard varieties.
-If the new one shows promise, it is advanced to larger plats and further tested, usually for a five-year period.
+The standard procedure has been to test a new variety in a rod row against standard varieties.
+If the new one shows promise, it is advanced to larger plots and further tested, usually for a five-year period.
 If the variety shows superiority in yield, disease resistance, stiffness of straw, quality and other factors it is considered for release as a new variety.
-Many new hybrids never get out of the single row stage of testing, while others fall in the bigger plat tests.
-Formerly, varieties originated as selections within named sorts, but new varieties now are nearly always the result of crosses made between two or more varieties.
-From ten to twenty years is often required to produce a variety, from the time the cross is made until it reaches the farm grower.